 A behavior analyst's degree of adherence to the Code will ultimately depend upon multiple aspects of their personal learning history and their present circumstances, and Chapter 3 more fully explores the role of personal values in ethical decision making.
 The Code is organized into six sections or areas of ethical responsibility (e.g., Section 4: Responsibility to Supervisees and Trainees) and each section includes up to 19 individual standards (e.g., Standard 4.09: Delegation of Tasks).
-While the standards in each section are quite comprehensive, the introduction to the Code cautions, "the absence of a particular behavior or type of conduct from the Code standards does not indicate that such behavior or conduct is ethical or unethical.
+While the standards in each section are quite comprehensive, the introduction to the Code cautions, "...the absence of a particular behavior or type of conduct from the Code standards does not indicate that such behavior or conduct is ethical or unethical.
 When interpreting and applying a standard, it is critical to attend to its specific wording and function, as well as the core principles" (BACB, 2020, p.
 5).
 The four principles (i.e., guiding values) include: (a) benefit others; (b) treat others with compassion, dignity, and respect; (c) behave with integrity; and (d) ensure your competence.
-A full discussion of the four core principles underlying the Code appears at the end of this chapter.
+A full discussion of the four core principles underlying the BACB Code appears at the end of this chapter.

-The BACB's Ethics Code for Behavior Analysts serves as a foundational guide for ethical conduct, but it is not the sole source of ethical guidance for behavior analysts.
-Additional sources, such as the Individuals with Disabilities Education Act (IDEA) legislation, mandated reporting laws, the Health Information Protection and Portability Act (HIPPA), Office of Human Research Protections (OHRP) regulations, as well as employer and funder requirements, contribute to defining ethical conduct in specific contexts.
-Thus, the standards laid out in the Code are necessary but insufficient to prescribe the right thing for an individual behavior analyst to do in every possible ethical dilemma.
+The Code works in concert with additional sources to define the ethical conduct of behavior analysts including, for example, Individuals with Disabilities Education Act (IDEA) legislation, mandated reporting laws, the Health Information Protection and Portability Act (HIPPA), Office of Human Research Protections (OHRP) regulations, as well as employer and funder requirements.
+Thus, the rules laid out in the Code are necessary but insufficient to prescribe the right thing for an individual behavior analyst to do in every possible ethical dilemma.